shengchen-liu/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project

-This repository contains all the code for the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This repository contains all the code for the final project for the Path Planning course in Udacity's Self-Driving Car Nanodegree.

 **To view the video on YouTube, click the following image: **